THE BEST ROAD BIKE WHEEL UPGRADE OPTIONS

 Compared to the benefits of other alloy wheels in the wide and wider groups that run 5mm to almost 10mm deeper and 3mm to 4mm wider inside and out, weigh less than 100 grams more, cost about the same, and just feel faster and more planted when cornering, it’s hard for me to get excited about this DT Swiss wheelset unless you are looking for a dedicated climbing wheel with alloy brake tracks.

 If that’s what you are looking for, you can find them for the best prices at the best stores by clicking to Bike24, but they aren’t cheap compared to the other road bike wheel upgrade options I’ve reviewed here.

-DT Swiss also offers an option to get these wheels with a black ceramic coating for the alloy brake tracks they call Oxic (available through these links at Amazon, Tweeks, Bike24).
+DT Swiss makes these wheels with a black ceramic coating for the alloy brake tracks they call Oxic.
 This is similar to the Exalith coating Mavic, Campy and Fulcrum use on some of their wheels to give it more of a carbon wheelset look and adds a mere 25 grams to the overall wheel weight.
-Over time, most of these coatings wear off to a less appealing dull finish but they are are only about 30 to 50 dollars, pounds or euros more so it’s not a whole lot more for however long it lasts.
+Over time, most of these coatings wear off to a less appealing dull finish but they are are only about 30 to 50 dollars, pounds or euros more than wheels without the coating so it’s not a whole lot more for however long it lasts.

 Mavic Ksyrium Elite UST – Still stiff but no more compliant with tubeless ready rims